 Saint Anything by Sarah Dessen REALISTIC

 Dessen’s fiction always grabs at your heart and this is no exception.
-Sydney’s parents are wrapped up in her incarcerated brother and Sydney’s floundering.
-She feels guilt for the damage her brother inflicted on a boy riding his bike, she feels scared about her brother’s best friend’s leering, she feels hopeful about her new friend group.
-This is a powerful coming of age story.
+Sydney’s parents are wrapped up in her incarcerated brother.
+They don’t notice how Sydney’s floundering.
+She feels guilt for the damage her brother inflicted on a boy riding his bike, she feels scared about her brother’s best friend’s leering, and she feels hopeful about her new friend group.
+This is a powerful coming-of-age story.

 Terrible Typhoid Mary: A True Story of the Deadliest Cook in America by Susan Campbell Bartlett NONFICTION